TZstatsADS/Fall2018-Project2-sec2proj2_grp5/README.md

 - :banana: explore interesting facts of Citi Bike

-**Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
-All team members approve our work presented in this GitHub repository including this contributions statement.
+**Contribution statement**:

-+ Xiaojing Dong: created the 'Bike Smart, Bike Safe' section and the overall structure of the shiny app
++ Xiaojing Dong: Created the 'Bike Smart, Bike Safe' panel.
+Organized and modified the code written by different members and the overall structure of the shiny app.
 + Samuel Kolins: generated the network graph
 + Shaolong Lin: created the 'Travel Planner' section and the overall structure of the shiny app
 + Yimeng Qiu: created the EDA part of Citi Bike, presenter